Life’s a Beach!

 La Franqui (Leucate)

-Between sea and lagoon, La Franqui beach boasts miles of un-spoilt sand, ideal for all wind and water sports – windsurfing, sand surfing, funboarding, kitesurf…… It can get quite crowded in high season.
-Best to avoid on windy days if you don’t want sand in every orifice!
+Between sea and lagoon, La Franqui beach boasts miles of un-spoilt sand, ideal for all wind and water sports – windsurfing, sand surfing, funboarding, kitesurf…… It can get quite crowded in high season but it’s large and wide so space for all.
+Great family beach as you can paddle out a long way in shallow waters.
+Very popular with windsurfers and kite surfers due to the constant wind, so best to avoid on windy days if you don’t want sand in every orifice!
+Of course, if you want to stay cool, the same wind can be very pleasant in summer.

 Much more attractive than you might expect of a purpose built resort – helped of course by the étang.
 Here you will find all sorts of boating, windsurfing etc going on.

 The stretch of beach immediately past the town (heading north) is relatively quiet and has a beach café.
 Free parking.
 Behind it is a water park with the usual flumes and chutes which is great if you have children, but does not disturb the tranquillity of the beach.
-(Access to this beach is at Exit 15)
+(Access to this beach is at Exit 15).
+Dogs are allowed on the beach opposite Aqualand.

 Ste Marie Plage and Toreilles Plage